-- Hold a permanent post (including proleptic or rolling contract of employment) in a University or not-forprofit research organisation. - Hold or previously have held a nationally competitive Fellowship to establish an independent research group and therefore independent researcher status (such as but not limited to the applicant being able to submit research grants as a PI or being registered as the primary supervisor of a PhD student).
-For example, UKRI-STFC Rutherford Fellowship, NERC Independent Research Fellowship, EPSRC Early Career Fellowship, Sir Henry Dale Fellowship or BBSRC David Phillips Fellowship.
-(Please note that holders of postdoctoral training fellowships such as the Marie Skłodowska-Curie Actions who meet the research experience eligibility requirements outlined above can apply).
+- Hold a permanent post (including proleptic) in a University or not-for-profit research organisation. - Hold or previously have held an equivalent and/or nationally competitive fellowship to establish an independent research group and therefore independent researcher status (such as but not limited to the applicant being able to submit research grants as a PI or being registered as the primary supervisor of a PhD student).
+For example, UKRI Future Leaders Fellowship, STFC Rutherford Fellowship, NERC Independent Research Fellowship, EPSRC Early Career Fellowship, Sir Henry Dale Fellowship or BBSRC David Phillips Fellowship.
+(Please note, holders of post-doctoral training fellowships such as the Marie Skłodowska-Curie Actions who meet the eligibility requirements outlined above can apply).